AskiaADX/ADXStudio/README.md

 3. Double-click the `ADXStudio.exe` executable.
 4. Try to create your ADC with the ADCTemplate (project automatically open), or create a new Project.

-Note: do not tamper with any other components of `ADXStudio-win32-x64` folder.
+*Note: do not tamper with any other components of `ADXStudio-win32-x64` / `ADXStudio-win32-ia32` folder.*

 #### Manual